Exploratory Analysis of Unaccompanied Migrant Children Data

 Regression Analysis of Days Unaccompanied

-I wanted to observe what factors influence the number of days unaccompanied children spend in U.S. custody.
-To explore this, I conducted a regression analysis using the available variables in the dataset.
+To observe what factors influenced the number of days unaccompanied children spend in U.S. custody, I conducted a regression analysis using the available variables in the dataset.
 The regression model included factors such as gender, country of origin, and sponsor category.
-By examining these variables’ coefficients and significance levels, we can see which factors strongly impact the duration of a child’s stay in custody.
-Below, we see that the highest predictor is if someone is a first cousin or unrelated adult, followed by uncles and aunts.
+Examining these variables’ coefficients and significance levels reveals which factors strongly impact the duration of a child’s stay in custody.
+The analysis below shows that the highest predictor is sponsorship by a first cousin or unrelated adult, followed by uncles and aunts.

 It would probably be better to do a mixed model given that there are likely hierarchical effects, such as country of origin.
-However, we see in the residuals that we still have a fairly normal distribution.
+However, the residuals show a fairly normal distribution.

 Overall, the model gives us an adjusted R-squared of about 12%.